 Nigella's Mexican scrambled eggs aren't easy on the eye.
-When I first made them I kept my expectations low as they looked bizarre and scrambled eggs aren't a favourite of mine.
-I was wrong though; they taste great and I've made them countless times since, for breakfast, lunch and dinner.
+When I first made them I kept my expectations low as they looked bizarre and scrambled eggs aren't a favourite of mine anyway.
+How wrong I was.
+They taste great and I've made them countless times since, for breakfast, lunch and dinner.

 - 2 tortillas

 - 2-3 spring onions, sliced (plus extra to garnish)

 - 2 handfuls cherry tomatoes, halved and deseeded

 - a pinch of smoked paprika (or ¼ chipotle paste)

 - 4 eggs, beaten

 - salt and pepper

 - Place a medium sized frying pan over a medium heat and pour in 1 tablespoon of olive oil.